 Orthopedic Cast Technician Certification and Degree Program Info

-Associate's degree programs in orthopedic technology include both general and core occupational courses, in addition to a clinical practicum.
-Specific examples of courses include:
+Associate's degree programs in orthopedic technology include both general and core occupational courses, including the following:

 - Medical terminology

 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statstics (BLS), the mean annual wage of medical appliance technicians, which includes orthopedic technicians, was $39,000 as of May 2014.
 PayScale.com reported that orthopedic cast technicians specifically earned a median salary of $43,987 as of June 2015.

 Graduates are eligible to take the National Board for Certification of Orthopedic Technologists exam.
 While a certification designation is not required to work in the field, it might secure employment with some healthcare facilities.